aws-samples/cfn101-workshop/content/basics/operations/troubleshooting-provisioning-errors/index.md

 1. Navigate to the [AWS CloudFormation Console](https://console.aws.amazon.com/cloudformation/), and [choose a Region](https://docs.aws.amazon.com/awsconsolehelpdocs/latest/gsg/select-region.html) you wish to use.
 1. From **Create stack**, choose **With new resources (standard)**.
 1. From **Prepare template**, choose **Template is ready**.
-1. From Prepare template, choose Template is ready.
-1. From Template source, choose Upload a template file.
+1. From **Template source**, choose Upload a template file.
 Choose the `sqs-queues.yaml` template mentioned earlier, and then choose Next.
 1. Specify a stack name: for example, `cfn-workshop-troubleshooting-provisioning-errors`.
 On the same page, accept the default value for the `QueueNamePrefix` parameter, and choose **Next**.
 1. In **Stack failure options**, select **Preserve successfully provisioned resources**.
 Choose **Next**.
-1. Choose **Create stack** in the next page.
+1. Choose **Submit** in the next page.
 1. Refresh the stack creation page until you see your stack in the `CREATE_FAILED` status.
 ::::
 :::::

 The stack creation has failed, because of the error mentioned earlier.
-Select the name of your stack from the list (for example, `troubleshoot-provisioning-errors-workshop`): in the **Resources** tab, note that the `DeadLetterQueue` resource is in the `CREATE_COMPLETE` status, and the `SourceQueue` resource is in `CREATE_FAILED` status, along with a relevant error in the **Status reason** column.
+Select the name of your stack from the list (for example, `cfn-workshop-troubleshooting-provisioning-errors`): in the **Resources** tab, note that the `DeadLetterQueue` resource is in the `CREATE_COMPLETE` status, and the `SourceQueue` resource is in `CREATE_FAILED` status, along with a relevant error in the **Status reason** column.

 In the same stack view page, you will also see options from which you can choose next steps to take, as shown in the following picture: